toybreaker/rokma/_posts/portfolio/photography/1988-08-08-skatesnowboard.md

   feature3: 03.jpg
   feature4: 04.jpg
   feature5: 05.jpg
   feature6: 06.jpg
 backgroundColor: black
 catch: powered by
 ---
-Rokma invents and directs &lt;skatesnowboard&gt; for an action media publisher in Milano.
+Rokma invents and directs &lt;skatesnowboard&gt; for media publisher in Milano.

 A pioneer example of today's popular board sports magazines.

 20.000 copies distributed in news-stands nationwide.

 All photos in this selection by Rokma.